jongs/jongs.github.io/_posts/2021-01-27-rates-0f-absoption.md

 A similar dynamic, I think, takes place with external validation.
 Too much too quickly is usually not a good thing.
 I have heard it said that celebrities get stuck at the age they become famous and have seen something similar play out with popular kids who peaked in high school.

-Other examples show how the rate of absorption cal also affect large groups of people.
+Other examples show how the rate of absorption can also affect large groups of people.

 In economics,  [Resource Curse](https://en.wikipedia.org/wiki/Resource_curse) refers to mono-producing commodity countries’ tendency to have worse-performing economies than average.
 [Juan Pablo Perez Alfonso](https://en.wikipedia.org/wiki/Juan_Pablo_P%C3%A9rez_Alfonzo), a key figure in creating the Organization of Petroleum Exporting Countries (OPEC), epitomized the curse when he referred to oil as the “Devil’s excrement.”